jonbirge/cspeedtest/README.md

 ### Install from source

-Install and compile on your remote server using the standard GNU build process (`autogen && ./configure && make`).
+Install and compile on your remote server using the standard GNU build process (`autogen && ./configure && make install`).

 ### Install from distribution